MileHacker Logo

 Critical Preparation

 Create a digital folder on your phone or cloud storage containing scans of your passport, visa, Yellow Fever certificate, travel insurance policy (World Nomads), and emergency contacts.
-This provides a backup if physical documents are lost.
+This gives a backup if physical documents are lost.

 Further Reading & Exploration